django-auth-ldap/django-auth-ldap/README.md

 resolve it.
 This can be a good way to start a conversation and can serve as an anchor point if the initial pull request turns out not to be the best approach.

-Here are a few specific dos and don'ts to help us all save some time.
+Here are a few dos and don'ts to help us all save some time.

 * **Don't** move fast and break stuff.